Walk: Ben Lomond, Argyll and Bute

 3. Adventurous option

-Descend the same way for ease, or attempt the slightly more adventurous route down Ptarmigan Ridge, which follows the natural line of the hill back down to the side of the loch.
+On a clear day you should be able to see a wealth of peaks, including Ben Cruachan, Ben Lui, Ben Nevis, and even Goat Fell on the Isle of Arran.
+You can descend the same way for ease, or attempt the slightly more adventurous route down the “ptarmigan” ridge, which follows the natural line of the hill back down to the side of the loch.

 Click on the map below for an interactive version of the route.